John Edward Schopp III, age 83, of Centerville, Iowa passed away Friday, August 14, 2020 at his home under the care of EveryStep Hospice.

 Visitation will be in Centerville, IA, at Lange Funeral Home on Thursday, August 20, 2020, from 6-8 p.m.
 Funeral service will be at Fellowship Baptist Church in Nicut, OK, at 2 p.m.
 Saturday, August 29, 2020, with Graveside immediately following at Uniontown Cemetery, in Uniontown, AR..
 Reverend Ed Baker, a long-time friend and mentor to John, will be officiating.

 The family thanks you for celebrating the life of John Edward Schopp III.
 In lieu of flowers, the family would greatly appreciate contributions be made for: Rachael Schopp Memorial Fund, Community Bank of Western Springs, 1000 Hillgrove Avenue, Western Springs, IL, 60558.
 Memorial contributions can also be mailed to Lange Funeral Home and Crematory, 1900 S. 18th St., Centerville, Iowa, 52544.
 Condolences may be shared online at www.langefh.com.

-To plant a tree in memory of John Edward Schopp III, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of John Edward Schopp III, please visit our tribute store.